kirankarpurapu/ToDoAndroid_Codepath/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:** I feel the adapter is a source of configuration and data for the recycler view I used in the app.
 It is the adapter that lets the developer send and configure the data that needs to be displayed on the recycler view.
 The adapter also lets the user interact with the list by supporting various UI event listeners.
+Also because I was using a recycler view adapter, I did not have to an array adapter. recycler view adapter exposes several handy methods that can be overidden to inflate our custom layouts and bind data to them.

 ## Notes